 Further communication with shareholders is enabled through the functioning of the Atlas Holdings Limited board of directors.
 Atlas Holdings is the shareholder of the non-cellular shares ('core shareholder'), in Atlas Insurance PCC Limited and this board appoints the directors of the Company at the Annual General Meeting.
-Mr Lawrence Zammit, chairman of the Company, also chairs the Atlas Holdings Board and this structure ensures that both boards are kept aware of the priorities of the ultimate core shareholders.
+Mr Lawrence Zammit, chairman of Atlas Holdings Limited, also chairs the Solo Undertaking board and this structure ensures that both boards are kept aware of the priorities of the ultimate core shareholders.